 When I was diagnosed with metastatic Neuroendocrine Tumours (NETs) in 2010, I quickly accepted the fact that any treatment I would receive would not be curative.
 I also quickly accepted that if I didn’t have any treatment, I would probably die.
 The words used were ‘debulking’ and ‘cytoreductive’, more technical sounding but essentially meaning the same thing as palliative.
 Debulking means removing as much tumour as possible in order to increase the chance that perhaps other treatments can be of some help.
 Cytoreductive means the same thing but generally extends the ‘debulking’ activity to other modes of treatment (e.g. chemotherapy/radiotherapy).

 NETs is one of a number of cancers for which ‘debulking’ and ‘cytoreductive’ therapies can in many cases confer some survival advantage.
 In fact if you read ENETS or NANETS guidance for advanced NETs, you will frequently see the statement that cytoreductive surgery should be considered if greater than 90% of metastatic tumour burden can be safely resected or ablated.
 NETs, particularly with distant metastases, can come with a ‘syndrome’ and some of the symptoms can be rather debilitating for many patients.
 These syndromes are a result of tumours secreting excess amounts of hormones and the types vary from patient to patient and from NET type to NET type.
 It follows that if surgical debulking reduces the amount of tumours, then it should normally decrease the effects of the associated syndrome.
-I can confirm this is about right as my 5HIAA result remained elevated after surgery to remove my primary and local tumours, but did not return to normal until after my liver surgery.
+In fact, one letter from a specialist did describe my surgery in symptom palliation terms.
+I can confirm this is about right as my hormone marker 5HIAA remained elevated after surgery to remove my primary and local tumours, but did not return to normal until after my liver surgery.

 However, there are a number of other treatments that can be considered ‘palliative’ in a metastatic or advanced environment.
 Getting rid of tumours is always the optimum treatment for any cancer but just as surgical debulking can reduce the amount of cancer, other non-surgical modalities such as liver embolization or ablation can have the effect of reducing the symptoms of the cancer and therefore providing relief to the patient.
 Somatostatin Analogues (Octreotide/Lanreotide) are another good example of palliative care.
 Although they might have an anti-tumour effect for some, they mostly work by reducing or inhibiting the secretion of excess hormones which contribute to the various NET syndromes.
 ‘Symptom control’ is as defined above, palliative care.

-I’m looking forward to my next palliative care appointment on 29 Nov!
+I’m already looking forward to my next palliative care appointment.

 Thanks for reading